erwinheitzman/webdriverio-workshop/BASIC_ASSIGNMENTS.md

       1. add a getter called `content`
       2. retrieve the content element using the following selector `.mat-card-content`

     search
       bar
         1. add a getter called `bar`
         2. retrieve the search bar element using the following selector `#searchbar`

-  dialog
-    container
-      1. add a getter called `container`
-      2. retrieve the container element using the following selector `mat-dialog-container`

-    close
-      1. add a getter called `close`
-      2. retrieve the close element using the following selector `mat-dialog-actions button.mat-button`

-    content
-      1. add a getter called `content`
-      2. retrieve the content element using the following selector `mat-dialog-content`

-    title
-      1. add a getter called `title`
-      2. retrieve the title element using the following selector `h1.mat-dialog-title`

-  Add the components to the page objects where they are used
-    add the dialog component to the about-me page
-      1. import the dialog component into the about-me page
-      2. create a constructor
-      3. add this.dialog to the constructor and assign a new instance of the dialog component class

-    add the card component to the tips-and-tricks page
+  Add the card component to the tips-and-tricks page

     1. import the card component into the tips-and-tricks page
     2. create a constructor
     3. add this.card to the constructor and assign a new instance of the card component class

-    add the search component to the tips-and-tricks page
+  Add the search component to the tips-and-tricks page

     1. import the search component into the tips-and-tricks page
     2. create a constructor
     3. add `this.search` to the constructor and assign a new instance of the search component class

-Create tests for all the predefined describe/it blocks in `e2e-wdio-mocha/basic`

-Create tests for the tips-and-tricks page in the `tips-and-tricks.js` file
-  1. in the beforeEach, call the navigateTo method and waitFor the first card title to be visible

-  should get the classes from the card title element
-    add
+  Run the tests that are predefined in the `e2e-wdio-jasmine` folder by running `npm test` from the terminal

+# Create suites

+  Use the [documentation](http://webdriver.io/guide/testrunner/organizesuite.html#Group-Test-Specs) if needed

-Create two suites, one called `basic` and one called `advanced` Run only the basic tests using the `--suite` flag
+  Add one suite called `basic`

+  Add one suite called `advanced`

+  Run only the basic tests using the `--suite` flag

+# Run in the cloud

+  Use the [documentation](http://webdriver.io/guide/testrunner/organizesuite.html#Group-Test-Specs) if needed

+  It's a best practice to not put sensitive data in your code, instead use environment variables to be stored on your machine.

+  ## Setting Environment Variables for Mac OS X/Linux
+    In Terminal mode, enter vi ~/.bash_profile, and then press Enter.
+    Press i to insert text into your profile file.
+    Enter these lines:

+    export SAUCE_USERNAME="your Sauce username"
+    export SAUCE_ACCESS_KEY="your sauce access key"
+    Press Escape.
+    Hold Shift and press Z twice (z z) to save your file and quit vi.

+    In the terminal, enter source ~/.bash_profile.

+  ## Setting Environment Variables for Authentication Credentials on Windows
+    Click Start on the task bar.
+    For Search programs and fields, enter Environment Variables.
+    Click Edit the environment variables.
+    This will open the System Properties dialog.
+    Click Environment Variables.
+    This will open the Environment Variables dialog.
+    In the System variables section, click New.
+    This will open the New System Variable dialog.
+    For Variable name, enter SAUCE_USERNAME.
+    For Variable value, enter your Sauce username.
+    Click OK.
+    Repeat 4 - 8 to set up the SAUCE_ACCESS_KEY.

+  Open your `wdio.conf.js` file

+  Add a property called `user` the top, just below the exports.config part and add the following value `process.env.SAUCE_USERNAME`\
+  Add a property called `key` the top, just below the exports.config part and add the following value `process.env.SAUCE_ACCESS_KEY`

+  Run the tests using `npm test`